Sorry, you need to enable JavaScript to visit this website.

 Whether you’re getting ready to retire or considering a pre-retirement withdrawal, it’s important to understand the rules for each withdrawal type.

-1. Taking qualified distributions from your retirement plan
+Taking distributions your retirement plan

-• Periodic payments
+Periodic payments

 Of an amount certain: Receive equal, periodic payments on a monthly, quarterly, semiannual or annual basis until your balance is $0.
-The number of payments you receive will depend on the value of your investments.
+The number of payments you receive will depend on the value of your account.

 Of a period certain: Receive payments on a regular basis according to the frequency you choose (monthly, quarterly, semiannual or annual).
 The payment amounts will depend on the frequency and length of time you choose to receive payments and the value of your investments.
 Your payment amount is calculated by dividing your current account balance by the number of remaining payments.
 With this payment method, your balance will be zero by the end of the term you select.

-• Lump-sum distribution
+Lump-sum distribution

-Partial: Take out a portion of your balance at any time whether or not you are taking a periodic payment.2 You may elect partial lump-sum payments at different times, or a series of partial lump-sum payments, as you need.
+Partial: Take out a portion of your balance at any time whether or not you are taking a periodic payment.
+You may elect partial lump-sum payments at different times, or a series of partial lump-sum payments, as you need.

 Full: The entire value of your account will be distributed.
-You can roll over all or a portion of your account to another qualified plan or have the distribution paid to you (which could mean significant tax impacts).
+You can roll over all or a portion of your account to another qualified plan (if available) or have the distribution paid to you (which could mean significant tax impacts).

 Additional considerations to keep in mind:

 • Along with the risk of running out of money, there’s the risk you’ll withdraw too little and live way below your means.
-This retirement withdrawal calculator can help you understand the impact of various withdrawal rates.
+This retirement withdrawal calculator can help you understand the potential impact of various withdrawal rates.

 • Don’t forget about Social Security payments.
-While it probably won’t be enough to live on, your Social Security benefit will mean you’ll need to withdraw a little less from your retirement funds.
+While it probably won’t be enough to live on, your Social Security benefit will mean you’ll likely need to withdraw a little less from your retirement funds.
 The right age to start taking Social Security payments depends on many factors.
 Be sure to evaluate your situation and make a plan.

-2. Pre-retirement (or emergency) options
+Pre-retirement (or emergency) options

 Penalty-free withdrawals